ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ---

-### Resync tries to create objects which already exist
+### Resync tries to create objects that already exist

 Checklist: